28Pollux28/LOG6302-Lab1/README.md

 The parser can be used as a CLI tool.
 The following commands are available:
 - `parse` : Parse a php file and generate an AST JSON file.
 Command: `go-php-parser parse <path-to-php-file>`.
 Consult `go-php-parser parse --help` for more information.
 - `operations` : Perform operations on the AST JSON file.
 Command: `go-php-parser operations <path-to-ast-json-file>`.
 Consult `go-php-parser operations --help` for more information.
+- `show` : Display the AST JSON file in a tree format.
+Command: `go-php-parser show <path-to-ast-json-file>`.
+Consult `go-php-parser show --help` for more information.

 ## Examples
 ### Parse